Are you looking for the ultimate 5 days in London itinerary?

 If you need a respite, or a quiet moment away from the noises of London, visiting Saint Dunstan-in-the-East parish church is a wonderful thing to do during your 5 days in London.

-Stop 6: Sky Garden Has Spectacular Free Views Of London
+Stop 6: Sky Garden

 Less than one mile away is the Sky Garden.
 It is an extraordinary public space, three stories tall.
 It offers uninterrupted panoramic views of London.

 And, best of all, this attraction is FREE.
 However, you need to sign up for tickets online and in advance.
-The number of people that can be admitted is controlled.
+A limited number of tickets are issued for each day, so please make sure you sign up early.

 While you certainly can drop by and try your luck for available tickets, the line is usually long.
 And there is no guarantee you will be admitted inside.